 Use chalk boards on your reception table to reserve spaces and entertain guests #Decor Porn#photo booth#steal-this-idea July 24 | Megan Finley Horowitz meggyfin Stacy and Rob placed chalkboards in fun shapes on their wedding tables.
 As someone who spent the last few years shooting weddings, I hadn't seen anything like that, so I was intrigued to see the idea behind the table chalkboards.
 Turns out, these little guys did many different things throughout the evening.
 Early on in the wedding they used them to mark the tables that needed to be reserved for the wedding party.
 During lulls in the reception it kept the kids, and adults alike, entertained.
 Their guests ended up writing sweet messages to the bride and groom, which provided us (the photographers) with some really cute shots.
 These remind me of photo booth pics without actually having to set up a photo booth!
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Sarah & Corey's budget Viking wedding with a pop culture twist NEXT Kitschy fun "just married" dress embroidery for your honeymoon outfit Show/Hide comments [ 9 ] We did the same thing and everyone loved the chalkboards!
 We also saved money as we didn't need place names for the tables!
 We kept a few chalkboards from the day.
 We had wonderful drawings and messages – it was like an extension of the guestbook!
 Reply So where does someone get chalk boards like this?
 Reply They kind of look handmade.
 I bet you could make them pretty easily with a jigsaw and chalkboard paint.
 Otherwise… you can find nearly anything on Etsy!
 1 agrees Reply Good point.
 Looks like I need to learn how to use chalkboard paint!
 Reply Karen you can buy chalkboard paint in a spray can so you can just spray a piece of wood 🙂 Reply You know, I believe those WERE pieces of wood painted with chalkboard paint.
 This comes at a great time.
 I am not sure yet if we'll need to mark the tables reserved but these would be easy enough to make and have on hand.
 Reply This looks great!
 I like that a lot.
 Plus the photos at the end are cute 🙂 Reply We did something similar at my wedding last month.
 But we used wipe boards (aka cheap picture frames with a white piece of paper and instructions printed around the edges).
 There was 1 per table and 2 dry wipe marker pens so people had to share and talk to each other.
 They were told to play noughts and crosses, draw the person opposite, write a poem, doodle, write a message to other table, etc. It went down a storm!
 Really recommend having interactive things like this!
 I used it mostly to ask if my guests were having a good time and telling my mum to sit down (she kept wandering off when food was served).
 Seeing her run across the room like a naughty school kid reminded me that I'll probably never grow up 😛 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.